mitalistack/E-Commerce/README.md

 ## 📖 Overview

-ShopSphere is a frontend e-commerce application developed to strengthen my understanding of React and modern frontend development.
+ShopEasy is a frontend e-commerce application developed to strengthen my understanding of React and modern frontend development.
 The project follows a component-based architecture and focuses on creating a responsive, user-friendly interface that works seamlessly across different devices.

 ---